Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment_4/README.md

 ![](Architecture/Assignment_4.jpg)

 ### Process:
-Read EDGAR dataset from S3 using lambda function Recognize entities for anonymization
+STEP 1 : Read EDGAR dataset from S3 using lambda function

-Use Amazon Comprehend to anonymize and mask the data
+STEP 2 : Cleaned the data using Spacy library to remove Stopwords, remove whitespaces and using regex function to remove punctuation characters

+STEP 3 : Stored Cleaned Data in S3 Bucket

+STEP 4: Read the Cleaned Data , split every sentence on the basis of “.” character and hit the Amazon comprehend Api to recognize entities for anonymization

+STEP 5: Mask the data using Amazon Comprehend.

+STEP 6: Stored the Output to S3 bucket in CSV format, which is labelled data

+STEP 7: Use ALBERT pre-trained model trained on IMDB dataset for sentiment analysis

+STEP 8: Predict the sentiment of each sentences of EDGAR dataset